GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

     "changedAt": "2021-03-29T15:13:54.0813277+02:00",
     "changedBy": "oa"
 }
+]
 ```

 ## Hierarchies and Nodes

-The *hierarchies- array in the SpecIF data set contains a collection of *node- SpecIF elements.
+The *hierarchies* array in the SpecIF data set contains a collection of *node* SpecIF elements.
 It is possible to create a hierarchical view to a selected set of resource elements, using node elements.
-The *Node- is defined as a recursive data structure.
+The *Node* is defined as a recursive data structure.
 Each node includes a reference to a selected resource (JSON-property *resource*) and the node can contain a collection of child nodes in the JSON-property *nodes*.
 This allows using the node to define a hierarchical view to SpecIF resource elements.